qwx9/notes/net/todo/proj/sce/everything.md

 - observers
 - lobby or challenge and pass for joining
 - fog of war, sight range: building sight range, set to 1 for now
+- team map table should become a hash table, different for each client

 ### Refactoring/optimization
 - p/sce bin